Supermagnum/passiveSonar/readme.txt

 About the software:
 That software is used in robotics to to perform sound source localization, tracking, separation and post-filtering.
 It can do elevation ( +90 to -90 degrees) and azimuth ( +180 to -180 degrees).

 It cannot do distance calculations yet, but it should be possible to implement that in the software if hydrophone pods with enough distance between them are used and sensors as described below is fitted.
+Input from a couple of MPU-6050's or similar is also not implemented in the software.
 Approximate values for fresh water and seawater, respectively, at atmospheric pressure are 1450 around 1500 m/s.
 The speed of sound in water increases with increasing pressure, temperature and salinity.
 If sensors that measures pressure, temperature and salinity is used to calculate the speed of sound in the water surrounding the hydrophones and  maximum rate of sampling is used, (192kHz, that is 192,000 times per second).
 I think it should be possible to calculate the distance to sound sources based upon those factors.